emacs-mirror/emacs/mps/manual/source/guide/overview.rst

 - FreeBSD 7 or later, on IA-32 and x86-64, using GCC;

-- Mac OS X 10.4 or later, on IA-32 and x86-64 (single threaded only), using Clang/LLVM.
+- OS X 10.4 or later, on IA-32 and x86-64 (single threaded only), using Clang/LLVM.

 The MPS will *not* work in a multi-threaded 32-bit application on 64-bit Windows 7.
 This is due to a serious fault in Microsoft's WOW64 emulator